mixxxdj/manual/source/chapters/advanced_topics.rst

    The Au Lab routing for external effects on Mac OS X

-On Mac OS X there is a pretty simple and free way to give Mixxx access to the collection of AU/VST/MAS plugins that are installed on your system.
+On Mac OS X there is a simple and free way to give Mixxx access to the collection of AU/VST/MAS plugins that are installed on your system.

 * Install the free `Soundflower <https://code.google.com/p/soundflower/>`_,